phax/ph-ubl/README.md

 #Examples

 An example for reading and writing UBL 2.0 files can be found in the test file [UBL20FuncTest.java](https://github.com/phax/ph-ubl/blob/master/ph-ubl20/src/test/java/com/helger/ubl20/UBL20FuncTest.java).
+An example to create an invoice from scratch can be found in the test code [CreateInvoiceFromScratchFuncTest.java](https://github.com/phax/ph-ubl/blob/master/ph-ubl20/src/test/java/com/helger/ubl20/CreateInvoiceFromScratchFuncTest.java).

 An example for reading and writing UBL 2.1 files can be found in the test file [UBL21FuncTest.java](https://github.com/phax/ph-ubl/blob/master/ph-ubl21/src/test/java/com/helger/ubl21/UBL21FuncTest.java).
+An example to create an invoice from scratch can be found in the test code [CreateInvoiceFromScratchFuncTest.java](https://github.com/phax/ph-ubl/blob/master/ph-ubl21/src/test/java/com/helger/ubl21/CreateInvoiceFromScratchFuncTest.java).

 #Maven usage generic
 You can use ph-ubl as a BOM (bill of material) when you include the following in the `dependencyManagement` section of your POM: